Language-Research-Technology/ldaca-website/README.md

 `layout: event`

-Use this layout for events pages.
+Use this layout for events pages, currently stored in `/news/events/YYYY`.
 This layout has two sections:
 - left side: standard Markdown text for event description, videos, etc. taken from the content of the `.md` file
 - right side: an event details box taken from the frontmatter of the `.md` file